amesar/nosqlperf/README.md

   * vtest.properties - externalized properties for above
   * datagen.xml - Key and Value generator implementations
   * tasks-keyvalue.xml - Definitions of tasks (tests) to run
+* Definitions:
+  * task - a named test
+  * job - a collection of tasks